 Uplifting Experiences: Arrival & Departure

-With the help of recently developed baggage conveyance technology, the traditional paradigm of arrivals on the lower level and departures on the upper level will be reversed at Terminal C. Passengers arriving—often from long flights—will be directed to a unique and uplifting experience: the upper-most level of the terminal.
+With the help of recently developed baggage conveyance technology, Terminal C will reverse the traditional paradigm of arrivals on the lower level and departures on the upper level.
+Passengers arriving—often from long flights—will be directed to a unique and uplifting experience: the upper-most level of the terminal.
 Awash in filtered Central Florida sunlight with majestic views of the local natural environment, this immediate and immersive experience will at once orient travelers to both Orlando and the United States.
 Easy access to restrooms and concessions, in a pleasant environment, will further cater to travelers innate needs.

-Departing travelers will have a similarly pleasant experience with everything from intuitive parking and drop-off areas to a new ticketing hall designed for flexibility and outfitted with kiosks and outstanding customer service representatives.
-Security is designed to be similarly intuitive, orderly and responsive.
+Departing travelers will have a similarly pleasant experience.
+Flexibility is the intention for everything from intuitive parking and drop-off areas to a new ticketing hall.
+Additionally, they are outfitted with kiosks and outstanding customer service representatives.
+Security will be similarly intuitive, orderly and responsive.

 An Experiential Media Environment (EME) has been seamlessly integrated into the terminal’s architecture.
-All three EME elements serve to celebrate the region’s dynamic identity and highlight for visitors the robust offerings of Central Florida’s natual and developed attractions.
+All three EME elements specifically serve to celebrate the region’s dynamic identity.
+They also highlight for visitors the robust offerings of Central Florida’s natual and developed attractions.

-- Moment Vault, located in Palm Court, offers departing passengers a 360-degree immersive experience that combines silhouettes gathered from strategically placed cameras located throughout the space with striking video footage from local points of interest.
+- Moment Vault, located in Palm Court, offers departing passengers a 360-degree immersive experience.
+The Vault combines silhouettes gathered from strategically placed cameras located throughout the space with striking video footage from local points of interest.
 Highlights in the 23 capsules that run 109 minutes include underwater play in deep blue springs with a school of bioluminescent fish and an excursion to the surface of Mars where red rocks have a life of their own.

-- The Portal, located in Town Square (also known as the arrivals hall), rises three-stories high and is comprised of 32 custom curved screens suspended in a helical frame.
+- The Portal, located in Town Square (also known as the arrivals hall), rises three-stories high.
+32 custom curved screens suspended in a helical frame comprise the feature.
 Synchronized content plays on both interior and exterior screens, offering 26 capsules that run 125 minutes and tell a visual story of the transformation of Central Florida from natural springs and ranchlands to the dawn of Disney, the launch into space exploration and a bounty of entertainment opportunities.

 - Windows on Orlando, located along the airside concourse, is a 100-foot-long, 32-foot-tall display comprised of three adjacent, panoramic screens.
 Select Central Florida locations were captured in 20 capsules that run 79 minutes.
 Highlights include a rocket launch sequence filmed from the NASA Vehicle Assembly Building at the Kennedy Space Center and an afternoon ride under open skies to round up cattle with cowhands at the Deseret Ranch in St. Cloud.